Kenta Sanggyun: 2019–2020: Awake, Spark, digital single "Only One", and Jasmin

 On March 10, 2019, it was announced that Sanggyun had exited Hunus Entertainment and signed an exclusive contract with Star Road Entertainment, making JBJ95 exclusively managed by Star Road.
-Their second EP, Awake, was released on March 26, 2019 at a Seoul Showcase.
+Their second EP, Awake, was released on March 26, 2019, at a Seoul Showcase.
 Following promotions for the EP, it was announced that Sanggyun was cast in an upcoming KBS drama called Let Me Hear Your Song, set to broadcast in July 2019.

 On August 6, 2019, JBJ95 released their third EP, Spark, with the title track of the same name.
 They released a digital single "Only One" on December 6, 2019.

 On October 28, 2020, JBJ95 released their fourth EP, Jasmin, with the title track of the same name.

-2021–present: Ongoing lawsuit
+2021–present: Lawsuit, Japan activities, Love Countdown, "Miracle"

 On April 14, 2021, JBJ95 announced that they would be filing a lawsuit against Star Road Entertainment to terminate their contracts, citing lack of management and payment issues.

+In August 2022, the duo began promoting in Japan under the name KENTA・SANGGYUN after opening a new Twitter account to announce their upcoming Japan mini concert, KENTA・SANGGYUN Mini Concert in Japan 「Dear My Friend -夕暮れの交差点で君と会う-」, to be held November 2022.

+On October 24, 2022, it was confirmed that the duo had won their lawsuit to terminate their exclusive contracts with Star Road Entertainment.

+On October 28, 2022, they released the lyric video for the song "Dreams".

+On August 19, 2024, they announced that they will be holding their 6th Anniversary Fancon "Frequency" in Japan on October 20.
+Additionally, they will be releasing a new song.

+On October 15, 2024, they announced their first EP Love Countdown, set to be released on October 16 under name Kenta Sanggyun.

+On December 31, 2024, they released the special digital single "Miracle".

+On March 6, 2025, they will release their first EP Hello From The Other Side.